-6.1 Systemic Risk
+3.2 Systemic Risk

+Systemic risk is considered a macroeconomic driver because it can significantly impact the stability of the financial system and the broader economy.
 Systemic risk is the risk that the financial system as a whole, or a major part of it - either in an individual country, a region or globally - is put in real and immediate danger of collapse or serious damage due to an unforeseen event causing a substantive shock to the financial system with the likelihood of material damage to the economy, and which would result in financial, reputation, legal or other risks for the Issuer.

-Systemic risk is considered to be the least controllable risk facing the Issuer, leading to increased vulnerabilities as experienced during the 2008 global financial crisis and the COVID-19 pandemic.
-In 2023, U.S. regional bank failures highlighted the potential vulnerability of the financial system to systemic risks, particularly given tightening regulations and technology-driven increases in transaction velocity.
+Systemic risk can lead to increased vulnerabilities as experienced during the 2008 global financial crisis and the COVID-19 pandemic.
+In 2023, U.S. regional bank failures highlighted the potential vulnerability of the financial system to systemic risks, particularly given tightening financial regulations and technology-driven increases in transaction velocity.
 The Issuer's ability to mitigate systemic risk when undertaking business activities is limited, other than through collaborative mechanisms between key industry participants, and, as appropriate, the public sector and regulators to reduce the frequency and impact of these risks.
 The two most significant measures in mitigating the impact of systemic risk are diversification and stress testing.